 Not so Hip, to Hip!

-Any glitches in how all these components combine to produce movement, reduces power and the fluid transmission of power from your legs to the rest of your body, and vice versa.
+Any glitches in how all these components combine to produce movement, reduces power and fluid transmission from your legs to the rest of your body, and vice versa.
 Hobbling, limping, favouring, guarding, sluggishness and straining are all by products of poor coordination with your hips, or more often of how hips, shoulders, ribs and balance mechanisms allcoordinate.
 Yes, even your eyes and the way you carry your head are involved.
 Everything is connected.

-As your foot and ankle adjust to the ground, your hip has to be organised to produce the drive in just the right direction; but with a mismatch the effort just goes into the hip itself or overloads the adjacent muscles and tissues and aggravates pain and inflammation.
+As your foot and ankle adjust to the ground, your hip is organised to produce the drive in just the right direction; but with a mismatch the effort just goes into the hip itself or overloads the adjacent muscles and tissues and aggravates pain and inflammation.
 Bursitis, arthritis, weakness, stiffness, limping, hobbling and favouring are all common difficulties that can be readily remedied with a wholistic approach to the mechanics and coordination of the hip and it's team members..